konveyor/move2kube-create-release-draft/README.md

 # create-release-draft

 Prepare the change log and create the release draft.
+The change log is created using labelled pull requests.
+The change log can have several sections.
+Each section can have a set of labels used to filter pull requests.

+Process for creating the change log is:
+1. We find the 2 commits associated with tag and prev_tag.
+1. We find all the commits between the 2 commits.
+1. We find all the pull requests that are associated with these commits.
+1. We group the pull requests by label.
+1. We sort the pull requests in each group by timestamp.
+1. We create each line in each section using line = line_template(pull_request).

 ## Action Inputs